-This scenario represents the future condition of maximum allowable sediment loads that will support a healthy biological community.
-In the TMDL calculation, the allowable load for the impaired watershed is calculated as the product of the sediment loading threshold (determined from watersheds with a healthy benthic community) and the Youghiogheny River watershed all forested sediment load (For details see Section 2.3).
-The watershed area used in this analysis is based on both the Maryland 8-digit designations and includes the area in West Virginia.
-The resulting load is considered the maximum allowable load that the Youghiogheny River watershed, located upstream of the Pennsylvania/Maryland state line, can accumulate and still attain water quality standards.
+This scenario represents the future conditions of maximum allowable sediment loads that will support a healthy biological community.
+In the TMDL calculation, the allowable load for the impaired watershed is calculated as the product of the normalized sediment loading threshold (determined from watersheds with a healthy benthic community) and the Upper North Branch Potomac River all forested sediment load (for details see Section

+2.3).
+This load is considered the maximum allowable load the watershed can assimilate and still attain water quality standards.

 The TMDL loading and associated reductions are averaged at the Maryland 8-digit watershed scale, which is consistent with the original listing scale.
-It is important to recognize that some subwatersheds may require higher reductions than others, depending on the distribution of the land use.
+It is important to recognize that in reality some subwatersheds may require higher reductions than others, depending on the distribution of the land use.